Subset Selection with Shrinkage: Sparse Linear Modeling when the SNR is low

 \subsection{Discrete First Order Algorithms}

-In this section, we propose discrete first order (DFO) methods to obtain good upper bounds for Problem~\eqref{best-subset-penalized}.
-The DFO algorithms may be perceived as adaptions of proximal gradient methods~\cite{nesterov2004introductorynew,nesterov2013gradient}, popularly used in convex optimization, to the composite form of Problem~\eqref{best-subset-penalized}.
-The DFO methods have low iteration complexity and can gracefully exploit warm-start information across the $(\lambda, k)$-space -- with a clever combination of elaborate neighborhood continuation schemes and local combinatorial search methods they lead to near-optimal\footnote{In our experiments, we observed that the solutions obtained by our elaborate heuristics are often close to the optimal solutions returned by the MIO solvers in the neighborhood of the optimal $(\lambda, k)$ choice (based on minimizing the prediction error on a separate validation set).} solutions to Problem~\eqref{best-subset-penalized}.
-We note that these DFO methods are heuristic algorithms and are not capable of certifying the quality of the solutions via dual-bounds.
-For the latter, we rely on the capabilities of MIO solvers (such as Gurobi or Cplex), which work towards obtaining globally optimal solutions via a combination of upper bounds and lower bounds (i.e., dual bounds).
-MIO solvers accept warm-starts available from the DFO algorithm, then subsequently improve the solution and certify optimality, at the cost of additional computational time.
+Inspired by proximal gradient methods~\citep{nesterov2004introductorynew,nesterov2013gradient}, popularly used in convex optimization, we present discrete first order (DFO) methods to obtain good upper bounds for~\eqref{best-subset-penalized}.
+The DFO methods have a low iteration complexity and can nicely exploit warm-start information across the $(\lambda, k)$-space: Using a combination of neighborhood continuation schemes and local combinatorial search methods proposed here, they lead to near-optimal{\footnote{In our experiments, we observed that the solutions obtained by our elaborate heuristics are often close to the optimal solutions returned by the MIO solvers in the neighborhood of the optimal $(\lambda, k)$ choice, made by minimizing the prediction error on a separate validation set.}} solutions to~\eqref{best-subset-penalized}.
+We note that the DFO methods are heuristics-- they do not certify solution quality (i.e., global optimality) via dual-bounds.
+For the latter, we critically rely on MIO technology.
+The MIO solvers accept warm-starts available from the DFO algorithm, then subsequently improve the solution and certify optimality, at the cost of additional (but still reasonable) computation times.

-We describe our proposed DFO method generalizing the framework in~\cite{bertsimas2015best} to the composite form:
+We describe a DFO method for the following problem (in composite form~\cite{nesterov2013gradient}):